infraence/docs/README.md

 If you run another instance of your Python script and send additional requests,  Infraence will automatically balance them across all active instances.

 ## What's Next?
 Your inference API is now production-ready.
-All the core features authentication, validation, secure access, and load balancing are built-in and handled by Infraence.
-To start serving real users, you just need to deploy your inference script to a server or cloud environment (like AWS, GCP, or Azure).
+All the core features like authentication, validation, secure access, and load balancing are built-in and handled by Infraence.
+To start serving your users, you just need to deploy your inference script to your servers, a cloud environment, or both at the same time.
 Once running, it will seamlessly connect to Infraence and begin handling requests from anywhere in the world.